-Our U.S. and global large cap equity services underperformed their benchmarks for the three-month period ending June 30, 2012.
-We attribute this underperformance to our adherence to our core investment discipline, which focuses on long-term value characteristics such as inexpensive cash flows in value stocks and undervalued earnings growth potential in growth stocks.
-Although the current, more short-term oriented equity markets have not rewarded these characteristics, our core research approach has not wavered; we believe that staying true to our investment disciplines is in our clients' best interests over the long term.
-For the six-month period ended June 30, 2012, the underperformance in our U.S. and global large cap equity services was in most cases more muted given our portfolios' generally better performance during the first quarter of this year, a period of stronger global equity markets and better conditions for bottom-up stock selection.
+During this period, our U.S. and global large cap equity services had mixed performance with Growth generally outperforming and Value underperforming their benchmarks.
+This was largely due to our adherence to our core investment discipline, which focuses on long-term deep value characteristics such as inexpensive cash flows in value stocks and undervalued earnings growth potential in growth stocks.
+Although the current, more short-term oriented equity markets have not rewarded these characteristics, our core research approach has not wavered and we believe that staying true to our investment discipline is in our clients' best interests over the long term.
+For the nine-month period ended September 30, 2012, the performance patterns were largely the same as those for the three-month period ended September 30, 2012.

-Our fixed income services generally outperformed their benchmarks for the three-month period ended June 30, 2012, despite weak global markets and a spike in risk aversion.
+Amid the improved market environment, our fixed income services generally outperformed their benchmarks for both the three-month and nine-month periods ended September 30, 2012.